kovidgoyal/calibre/manual/drm.rst

 or not make it a point to leave a comment or review on the website informing future buyers of its DRM status.
 Many sellers do not think it important to clearly indicate to their buyers if an e-book carries DRM or not.  `Here
-<https://www.defectivebydesign.org/guide/ebooks>` you will find a Guide to
+<https://www.defectivebydesign.org/guide/ebooks>` you will find a guide to
 DRM-free living.